Anshumanjhs/Azdo-Modular-Infrastructure-Pipelines/README.md

 To add modules to your solution, create a pipeline in Azure Devops and point to the already existing yaml in each module. (prefixed with 'azdo-' as a convention)

-We also recommended watching our video for deployment instructions here: [demo video](https://msit.microsoftstream.com/video/2d40a1ff-0400-9fb2-790d-f1eb04dc9df9)
+We also recommended watching our video for deployment instructions here: [private demo video](https://msit.microsoftstream.com/video/2d40a1ff-0400-9fb2-790d-f1eb04dc9df9)

 And if you have any questions feel free to reach out directly to the team.